 As most of us in this pandemic are operating from home with our laptops and home systems, it will be very important to clear our browser’s cache so that they don’t slow us down.
 Most of us rely entirely on our PCs and laptops, and if our website freezes, maybe because we haven’t cleared the excess browser cache stored on our computers.
 Since caches are temporary files that are saved by your web browser every time you first visit any site.
 As these files consume the RAM and memory of your system.
 The browser cache actually slows down your device to a large degree that you need to remove it to free up space.
 Ideally, you have to clear them every day if you don’t want to encounter slow down issues, but you can’t always recall the process.
 But this is how you delete the cache on your browsers.

-Clear Cache on Google Chrome & Mozilla Firefox Browsers
+How to Clear Cache on Google Chrome & Mozilla Firefox & Microsoft Edge

 - Open the designated window